astroandes/SatelliteShapeLG/paper/referee.md

 on satellite number.
 We do not make the calculation for the whole population because the resolution of the Illustris1 simulation does not allow us to make such an estimate.
-This point is also clarified in the paper.

 For the MW we do not find any obvious trend.
 However, for the M31 there seems to be a trend for N>=12.
 The new Figure 4 summarizes these results.

-We also emphasize in the different subsections that our study does not address the questions about M31 planes.
+We also emphasize in the introduction that our study does not address questions about M31 planes.
 It only addresses the distribution of a given set of satellites with trivial selection criteria.